Committee for Equity, Diversity and Inclusion

 What’s next: Listen first, lead by example

-Create “listening conferences” led by trained facilitators to help all stakeholders to discuss cultural and social values, understand one another and resolve conflict.
-In addition, create more learning communities and discussion groups at school for both staff and students to engage in topics that directly address unique, diverse identities.
+The district has created “listening conferences” led by trained facilitators to help all stakeholders to discuss cultural and social values, understand one another and resolve conflict.
+In addition, schools are encouraging more group discussions at the building level for both staff and students to engage in topics that directly address unique, diverse identities.
+Recent graduates have added to these conversations by connecting with current students to discuss current events and help students navigate peer relationships.

 Wellness